 Do business with companies you already know.
 If the company is unfamiliar, do your homework before buying their products.
 If you decide to buy something from an unknown company, start out with an inexpensive order to learn if the company is trustworthy.

 Reliable companies should advertise their physical business address and at least one phone number, either customer service or an order line.
 Call the phone number and ask questions to determine if the business is legitimate.
 Even if you call after hours, many companies have a "live" answering service, especially if they don't want to miss orders.
 Ask how the merchant handles returned merchandise and complaints.
 Find out if it offers full refunds or only store credits.

-You can also research a company through the Better Business Bureau (see listing below), or a government consumer protection agency like the district attorney's office or the Attorney General.
-Perhaps friends or family members who live in the city listed can verify the validity of the company.
+You can also research a company through the Better Business Bureau or a government consumer protection agency like the district attorney's office or the Attorney General.
 Remember, anyone can create a Web site.

 Given all of these uncertainties, you will want to think about the sensitivity of the data that is being compiled about you when you shop online.
 We cannot prescribe the best approach to take.
 Each consumer has a different interpretation of what is considered “sensitive.”

 Online merchants as well as other sites watch our shopping and surfing habits by using "cookies," an online tracking system that attaches pieces of code to our Internet browsers to track which sites we visit as we search the Web.